About the Campuses

 College Avenue Campus

-■ The historic Queens Campus quadrangle, Voorhees Mall, Zimmerli Art Museum, Alexander Library, and fun of downtown New Brunswick help define the College Avenue Campus.
+■ The historic Queens quadrangle, Voorhees Mall, Zimmerli Art Museum, Alexander Library, and fun of downtown New Brunswick help define the College Avenue Campus.

 College Avenue Quick Facts